Skip to contents

 eps

 Numeric.
-EM algorithm is run until the percentage likelihood does not increase by more than the eps value (1e-9 is the default) or until the maximum number of iterations is hit.
+The EM algorithm runs until the increase of the percentage likelihood falls below the eps value (default is 1e-9), or when the maximum number of iterations is reached.

 re_estimate